SevaSk/ecoute/README.md

    pip install -r requirements.txt
    ```

+   It is recommended to create a virtual environment for installing the required packages

 4. (Optional) Replace the Open API key in `parameters.yaml` file in the transcribe directory:

    Replace the Open API key in `parameters.yaml` file manually.
 Open in a text editor and alter the line: